imxade/Svelte-template/about/about.md

 I believe asynchronous execution should be the default, much like how the BEAM VM (Erlang/Elixir) treats concurrency as a natural building block.
 I’m also keeping an eye on RISC-V and photonic chips.

+Sooner or later, people will accept P2P as the way for private communication, rather than relying on servers, even if the data is encrypted.

 When it comes to operating systems, I value coziness, automation, and full control that’s why NixOS is my go to, Declarative setups feels the cleanest, cant wait for [Mobile NixOS' GSI](https://github.com/mobile-nixos/mobile-nixos/issues/818).